mit-cml/appinventor-sources/CONTRIBUTING_AI.md

 ### Narration Retry (server-side, 1 attempt)

 Some LLMs respond with text describing what they *would* do instead of actually calling tools.
-In editing modes (ScreenEditor/ProjectEditor), `AIAgentEngine.processRequest()` detects this pattern -- text-only response with zero tool calls -- and retries once with a nudge asking the model to reassess whether tools are needed.
+In editing modes (ScreenEditor/ProjectEditor), both `processRequest()` and `continueRequest()` detect this pattern -- text-only response with zero tool calls -- and retry once with a nudge asking the model to reassess whether tools are needed.
+The shared logic lives in `AIAgentEngine.retryIfNarration()`.
+This is especially important for continuations after solo operations like `toggle_editor`, where the LLM may narrate ("Now I'll add the blocks...") instead of actually calling `write_block`.

 - **Trigger**: editing mode + non-empty text + zero raw tool calls + zero parsed operations.
 - **Nudge message**: asks the LLM to use tools if the user's request requires changes, or respond with text only if it was a question.